srivaitla/kafka-rest-application/README.md

 	curl -i -X POST -H "Content-Type: application/vnd.schemaregistry.v1+json" --data '{"schema": "{\"type\": \"string\"}"}' http://localhost:8082/subjects/kafkaTopic_String-value/versions

-13).
-Register a new version of a schema (AVRO format for value) under the subject "topic_name-value"
+**13).
+Register a new version of a schema (AVRO format for value) under the subject "topic_name-value"**

-- Using schema from a file as part of 'jq' software:
+a).
+Using schema from a file as part of 'jq' software:

   -   Install 'jq' software from here : https://stedolan.github.io/jq/download/
   -   Install 'jq' software using Homebrew: "brew install jq"